crowdcst/app-ws/README.md

 To test your abilities, we've created a **very** incomplete app which has the responsibility of exposing a UI to our users for browsing a list of blogger's profiles.

 We created a small service (hosted at:https://crowdcast-ws.herokuapp.com/) which provides basic user profiles.
 All of this is fake and modeled to work with this app.
-All users are randomly generated, therefore please do not get offended by any weird data you may encounter.
+All profiles are fake.

 ## Setup